abekek/abekek.github.io-old/src/pages/about.md

 * 🥋 Okinawan Goju Ryu Karate black belt owner (1 dan)
 * Bunbukan Okinawa Kobudo 4 kyu.

-This website is an extended version of my [Telegram blog](https://t.me/abekek_notes) where I post mainly in Russian; however, here I will write on English.
+This website is an extended version of my [Telegram blog](https://t.me/abekek_notes) where I post mainly in Russian; however, here I will write in English.
 I hope you enjoy!

 Also, take a look at my [resume](/resume), [GitHub](https://github.com/abekek/) and [LinkedIn](https://www.linkedin.com/in/abekek).

-If you want to see my photos, here is my [Instagram](https://www.instagram/abekek).
+If you want to see my photos, here is my [Instagram](https://www.instagram.com/abekek).